 Nutrition is a key component to your pet’s preventative care and overall well-being.
 It is important to understand what diet is right for your cat or dog and their lifestyle.
 Clear Creek Animal Hospital can make things much easier in a world full of confusing dietary options by taking the time to discuss with you your pet’s energy, age, weight and lifestyle which are all components to their specific nutritional needs.

 Occasionally a pet may require a prescription diet.
 In these instances we help to make sure you understand what options are available to you and what is best for your pet’s health.
-These diets can help us to treat and prevent diseases such as managing urinary disease, diabetes, behavioral complications, weight challenges and digestive upset.
+These diets can help us prevent, treat or manage such diseases as kidney disease, bladder stones, liver disease, weight challenges or digestive upset.
 Please speak with a Clear Creek Animal Hospital team member who can answer any questions you may have regarding your pet’s nutrition.